How to submit a paper

 Selection process

-A TPC e-meeting will be held to validate the accepted papers.
+Articles that are promising but need more work enter a full second round of review and assisted improvement.
 The acceptance is based on the reviews and the quality of the submissions.
 There is no target for the acceptance rate; practically excellent papers are accepted.
 On average, the acceptance rate after the first revision varies from 27% to 36%, depending on the conference and workshop; the percentage may drop a little after the second revision.

 Accepted papers are in two categories: (i) with minor revision, and (ii) with special request for revisions.
 Accepted papers with special request for revisions are submitted to a second round of revisions.
-Papers originally accepted may be rejected if the special requirements are not satisfied.

 Papers with very valuable ideas, but in much need of presentation improvements, are given special attention; a TPC member from the IARIA “task force” will be coaching the authors to improve the paper.
 The final version is again revised by a IARIA member to validate the quality.